-Upon completion of this offering and the concurrent private placement to Louis Dreyfus Company B.V., (i) 30,000,000 ADSs will be outstanding, representing 240,000,000 Class A ordinary shares in connection with this offering, and (ii) 25,000,000 Class A ordinary shares will be outstanding in connection with the concurrent private placement to Louis Dreyfus Company B.V. based on an assumed initial public offering price of US\$16 per ADS, the mid-point of the estimated public offering price range shown on the front cover of this prospectus, together accounting for approximately 14.2% of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, ADSs will be outstanding, representing Class A ordinary shares, accounting for approximately % of our outstanding Ordinary Shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
-Sales of substantial amounts of ADSs in the public market could adversely affect prevailing market prices of the ADSs.
-Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and while the ADSs have been approved for listing on the NASDAQ, we cannot assure you that a regular trading market will develop in the ADSs.
-We do not expect that a trading market will develop for our ordinary shares not represented by ADSs.
+Sales of substantial amounts of ADSs in the public market could adversely affect prevailing trading prices of the ADSs.
+Although ADSs are listed on the NASDAQ, we cannot assure you that a regular trading market for the ADSs will be sustained or continue to exist.
+We do not expect that a trading market will develop for our Ordinary Shares not represented by ADSs.